-Zamith's research has been published in leading peer-reviewed journals like the Journal of Computer-Mediated Communication, Journalism Studies, and The Annals of the American Academy of Political and Social Science, and The Oxford Encyclopedia of Journalism Studies.
+Zamith's research has been published in leading peer-reviewed outlets like New Media & Society, the Journal of Computer-Mediated Communication, Digital Journalism, The Annals of the American Academy of Political and Social Science, and The Oxford Encyclopedia of Journalism Studies.
 He is a recipient of the Nafziger-White-Salwen Dissertation Award, which recognizes the best dissertation published in the discipline of mass communication, and a finalist for the Gene Burd Dissertation Award and Digital Journalism's Article of the Year award.
 Zamith has also received a Lilly Teaching Fellowship to promote innovative course design and was a finalist for UMass' Distinguished Teaching Award.
 He is a Faculty Associate of UMass' Computational Social Science Institute.

 Before joining the faculty at UMass, Zamith received both a Ph.D. in Mass Communication and a B.A. in Journalism from the University of Minnesota, as well as a M.S. in Mass Communication from Florida International University.
 Zamith is also interested in data visualization and natural language processing, and is an avid soccer fan.